Living in Welwyn Garden City

 Overview

 Welwyn Garden City sits within East and is well connected to neighbouring areas.
-The local property market is at the affordable end of the spectrum, with a median price of £390k that is 3% above the East average of £377k.
+The local property market is at the mid-range end of the spectrum, with a median price of £417k that is 9% above the East average of £382k.
 The area has a low crime rate compared to similar areas.

 Key facts about Welwyn Garden City